iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.9.01.000_00/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.americanwell.android.member.wellpoint 2 reviews"/>
 </p>

+> I've tried to use this app twice in the last 3 years.
+Both times my account was already locked.
+The phone number they give you for assistance said they didn't know why it was locked but they would create a ticket and somebody would email me.
+No timeline.
+Not the level of support you want from an oncall medical service.
+It's been 1 hour so far and no email.<br> :date: __2021-04-29 13:52:04__

 > App was useful for a couple of months but it hasn't had available providers for months now.
 I scheduled an appt with a doctor a month in advance and was cancelled with no notice the day of.
 Useless and demeaning.<br> :date: __2021-02-05 05:16:50__

 > In theory it seems good I'm having a difficult time finding any doctors.
 Very little appointment??<br> :date: __2021-01-22 05:10:08__